MuhammadQasimHunain/DotNetArchitecture/ReadMe.md

 # DotNetArchitecture

-The objective of this solution is to apply and share new knowledge and technologies and be used as an architecture for new projects.
+The objective is to apply and share new knowledge and technologies and be used as architecture for new projects.

 ## Tools, Practices and Technologies